Best 1440p Monitor 2018 – Buying Guide and Reviews

 Computer Equipment Requirements for Gaming on 1440p Resolution

-First, you should make sure that your computer gear can handle 1440p gaming or else you’ll end up being forced to reduce the resolution and disable/lower most of the effects which will kill the purpose of having a high-resolution monitor.
+First, you should make sure that your computer gear can handle 1440p gaming or else you’ll end up being forced to reduce the resolution and disable or lower most of the effects which will kill the purpose of having a high-resolution monitor.
 In order to play at low settings at 2560×1440, you’ll need at least the GTX 750 or the R7 370 graphics cards.
 Preferably, you’ll want the GTX 950 or the R9 380, and ideally at least the GTX 980 or the R9 390X for smooth high-quality gameplay at 60Hz.

 When it comes to 1440p gaming at 144Hz, you are going to need at least the GTX 980Ti, the GTX 1070, or ideally the GTX 1080 graphics card and all the components it requires.
 Luckily, the adaptive sync technology will help your computer rig perform better by eliminating screen tearing, stuttering, and reducing input lag.
 Moreover, it will provide you with a more stable FPS (Frames Per Second) within its dynamic range.